 Accelerator Awards Frequently Asked Questions

 The Accelerator Awards are partially funded through the Ohio Third Frontier Technology Validation and Startup Fund (TVSF) Phase 1 program.
 This is a grant that is awarded to the university as a sponsored research award.
 As a requirement of the award matching cost-share funds must be provided by the university.
-This pool of sponsored and cost-share funds is used for the Accelerator Awards program, which is managed by the Keenan Center for Entrepreneurship in the Office of Innovation and Economic Development.
+This pool of sponsored and cost-share funds is used for the Accelerator Awards program, which is administered by Innovation and Commercialization at The Ohio State University.

 The aim of the Ohio Third Frontier Technology Validation and Start-up Fund is to create greater economic growth in Ohio through the creation of startup companies that commercialize technologies developed by Ohio institutions of higher education.
 TVSF can be divided into two separate mechanisms: Technology Validation Phase 1 (Accelerator Awards or similar programs at Ohio Institutions) and the Start-Up Fund Phase 2.
 The purpose of the phase I and the Accelerator Awards is to generate the proof needed to advance technologies to the point that they are either ready to be licensed by an Ohio-based startup company upon completion of the project or determined to be unfeasible for commercialization.
 Phase 2 funding supports Ohio-based startup companies that intend to license technology developed at Ohio State during the critical early life of the company and accelerate the time to market by obtaining either a first customer or investment by the conclusion of the grant term.
 The lead applicant for an Accelerator Award is an Ohio State faculty member with principal investigator status, whereas the lead applicant for TVSF Phase 2 funding is the startup company.